bicCluster/learning-cluster/HBase.md

 To install HBase and test it on losalamos.

 # Introduction
-HBase is a clolumn based NoSQL database.
+HBase is a column based NoSQL database.
 For more information, you can refer to [this](https://en.wikipedia.org/wiki/Apache_HBase)

 # Install
 You can choose to install HBase during the Ambari set-up process.
 Just choose the 'Add service' option, select 'HBase', and proceed to install as you did for the other components.